 Ranked land-use types

-The distance to recreation sites suitability map has an influence of 50 percent (0.5) on the final result, and distance to schools has an influence of 25 percent (0.25).
+The distance to the recreation sites suitability map has an influence of 50 percent (0.5) on the final result, and the distance to schools has an influence of 25 percent (0.25).
 Slope and land-use types both have a 12.5 percent (0.125) influence.
 Like assigning scales of suitability, assigning weights is a subjective process, depending on what objectives are most important to your study.

 The final suitability map is produced by combining all the maps.
 Weights can be assigned at the same time as combining the suitability maps.
 The final suitability map for locating sites for the school is shown below.
 Most suitable locations are in the darkest green color.
 The least suitable locations are in red shades.

-Locating the school
+Locate the school